atb00ker/insurance-ng/README.md

 We have 5 tables the store the following information:

-1. User Table: Stores basic information about user when they register
+1. User Table: Stores basic information about user when they register.
-2. User Consent Table: Stores AA consent details created by the user
+2. User Consent Table: Stores AA consent details created by the user.
 3. User Scores Table: Stores the scores calculated as per their habits and lifestyle based on FIP data.
 4. User Insurance Table: Stores information about insurances that are purchased by the user.
 5. Insurance Table: All Insurances offered by Insurance NG.